cyrusbehr/YOLOv8-TensorRT-CPP/README.md

   - The video source can be an int or a string (ex. "/dev/video4" or an RTSP url).

 ### How to debug
-- If you have issues creating the TensorRT engine file from the onnx model, navigate to `libs/tensorrt-cpp-api/engine.cpp` and change the verbosity level by changing the severity level to `kVERBOSE` and rebuild and rerun.
+- If you have issues creating the TensorRT engine file from the onnx model, navigate to `libs/tensorrt-cpp-api/src/engine.cpp` and change the log level by changing the severity level to `kVERBOSE` and rebuild and rerun.
 This should give you more information on where exactly the build process is failing.

 ### Show your appreciation
 If this project was helpful to you, I would appreicate if you could give it a star.
 That will encourage me to ensure it's up to date and solve issues quickly.